buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_1_Get_Solana_Running.md

 We'll need to install the Solana CLI and Metaplex CLI to get this going.

-The Solana CLI will allow us to deploy to devnet, an actual blockchain run by real miners.
+The Solana CLI will allow us to deploy to devnet, an actual blockchain run by real [validators](https://solana.com/validators).

 The Metaplex CLI will allow us to interact with Metaplex's deployed NFT contracts.
 Using their smart-contracts-as-a-service we can 1) create our own candy machine 2) upload our NFTs to our candy machine 3) allow users to actually hit our candy machine to mint an NFT.